MrGiovanni/Touchstone/README.md

   <img src="utils/fig_metadata.png" alt="metadata" width="100%">
 </div>

+*Figure 1.
+Metadata distribution in the test set.*

 # Touchstone 1.0 Leaderboard

 <b>Touchstone Benchmark: Are We on the Right Way for Evaluating AI Algorithms for Medical Segmentation?</b> <br/>